 If you’re not sure that the information in the answer covers your situation, seek the advice of a registered tax practitioner or contact us with specific details about your circumstances.

-A ‘solved’ tick shows that someone – either the original poster or our Support team – feels that the reply answers the question or solves the problem.
-You don’t need to wait for us – if someone posts a reply that answers your question, hit that green “Solved” button to let them know they helped!
-You can usually see it just below the title of the post on the right, or in the teal banner at the top of the answering post.
+A ‘answered’ tick shows that someone – either the original poster or our Support team – feels that the reply answers the question or solves the problem.
+You don’t need to wait for us – if someone posts a reply that answers your question, hit that green “Answered” button to let them know they helped!
+You can usually see it just below the title of the post on the right, or in the teal banner at the top of the answering post (as above).